Once a website is launched, business owners turn to the search engines. Often a website is listed for a few general terms and the company name.

 You could expand the pages of your website to provide better content around researched key terms.
 And you could start a blog.

 A blog can be an extension of a website.
-A blogs helps a website to be more informative using the business owners expert knowledge.
+A blog helps a website to be more informative using the business owners expert knowledge.
 Posts should be written around researched key terms.

 Make sure the blog is on the same domain as your website to get the benefit of blog supporting site.